 You could have these Roasted Sweet Potatoes and Red Onions with Feta for Thanksgiving, but I’d happily eat this for a Meatless Monday main dish.
-Use the Diet-Type Index to find more recipes like this one.
+Use Sweet Potatoes to find more recipes like this one.

 I realize these Roasted Sweet Potatoes with Red Onion and Feta may be a tough sell with some people who love sugary sweet potato casserole, but I loved them and so did my nephew/cooking assistant Jake who never used to like sweet potatoes at all.
 I’ve been trying out savory sweet potato recipes for a few years now, and somewhere along the way Jake realized he *does* like sweet potatoes when they aren’t topped with brown sugar/and or mini-marshmallows.

 I also think that roasting the sweet potatoes is a wonderful trick to bring out their natural sweetness, and combining them with something salty like Feta cheese gives that wonderful salty-sweet combination that is so appealing.
 I’m adding this to the Thanksgiving Recipes on the blog, but quite seriously, I’d also be very happy with a big dish of this for a Meatless Monday dinner as well.

 How to Make Roasted Sweet Potatoes and Red Onions with Feta:

 (This is just a summary of the steps in the photos; scroll down for complete recipe.)